Popespice/docs/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

 <p style="color:yellow; font-size:18px;">TODO: describe the MFD, FMS and the process for setting it up.</p>

 ### Flight-Plan
+<p style="color:yellow; font-size:18px;">TODO: Insert FP doc here, should have minor differences from 32NX due to new MFD</p>

 ### Discontinuity
+<p style="color:yellow; font-size:18px;">TODO: Insert DISCO procedure here, should have minor differences from 32NX due to new MFD</p>
 <!--

 This guide will cover the following topics: